Skip to main content

 The purpose of Table 12 is to demonstrate your model's ability to reject grid voltage amplitude and phase oscillations.

-• Test 192: Note 26 outlines that "The upper frequency at which tests would be conducted will depend on the control system bandwidth and may need to cover up to and including nominal frequency.
+• Test 192: Note 26 states that "The upper frequency at which tests would be conducted will depend on the control system bandwidth and may need to cover up to and including nominal frequency.
 At least tests up to 20Hz shall be performed as a minimum in all circumstances".
-The minimum requirement of tests up to 20Hz has been selected by default.
+However, Table 22 states "...up to and including 25Hz [are to be completed]".
+We have assumed that tests up to 25Hz are required as part of Table 22.

 Table 13 (Tests 193 - 198): Grid voltage angle changes